geggo/MVacquire/docs/tutorial.rst

 available, or raises an :py:exc:`~mv.MVTimeoutError` if a given timeout has elapsed without a result getting ready.

+More information about the captured image (e.g. timestamp) is returned by the :py:attr:`~mv.ImageResult.info` property of the :py:class:`~mv.ImageResult` object as a python dict.

 To actually get the image data, use :py:meth:`~mv.ImageResult.get_buffer`.
 This returns a `memoryview` object to a copy of the image data.
 From this you can obtain a `numpy`